scipy-conference/scipy_proceedings/README.md

 ## Instructions for Authors

 Please submit your papers by 23:59 PST of the *1st Draft for Submission* Deadline.

+Submit your papers as an ReStructured Text file via PR against this repository.

 During the Open Review Period authors should work with their reviewers to refine and improve their submission.